 Presently China is the subject of tremendous attention and scrutiny.
 Many industries including the U.S. steel, electronic and furniture industries all claim they have been paralyzed by crippling competition from China and subsidized goods.

-History of U.S. Customs Duties
+History of U.S. Customs Fraud and Duties

 A customs duty or tariff is a tax or fee levied on the import or export of goods in international trade.
 A duty levied on goods being imported is referred to as an import duty.
 Likewise, a duty levied on exports is called an export duty.